 With more people working remotely, managing employees and staying connected with your team may be more difficult.
 However, no matter how they choose to work, it’s important to trust that employees will get their work done.

 Flexible work options may require finding new ways to measure performance, as people working remotely will have less supervision.
-Refrain from measuring by how many hours your employees spend in front of a computer.
-Rather, focus on how flexible work schedules allow for quality work not limited by how long a person is working.
+Refrain from measuring by how many hours your employees spend in front of a computer, but rather focus on how flexible work schedules allow for quality work not limited by how long a person is working.

-And last – but certainly not least – engaging in flexible work arrangements encourages greater employee autonomy.
+And last – but certainly not least – engaging in flexible work arrangements involves encouraging greater employee autonomy.
 To accomplish this, employers must trust their workforce and celebrate the greater control and responsibility experienced by employees in a flexible work environment.

 2. Don’t lose sight of your company’s culture